tylerharter/cs301-projects/spring19/p10/stage2.md

 To make the problem more interesting, answer with a **pie chart**.

-Hint: You might need to change the location of legend so that the legend does not block the pie chart, so you might need to adopt this code snippet `ax.legend(loc='center left', bbox_to_anchor=(1.1, 0.5))` where `ax` is return value of ploting function to your code.
+Hint: You might need to change the location of legend so that the legend does not block the pie chart, so you might need to adopt this code snippet `ax.legend(loc='center left', bbox_to_anchor=(1.1, 0.5))` where `ax` is return value of plotting function to your code.

 **Expected output:**